Patching plaster may sound intimidating, but it’s not as complicated as you think.

 Tools & Materials

-Below is a list of recommended tools and materials needed to complete this project successfully:
+Below is a list of recommended tools and materials to complete this project successfully.
+Ensure you have them all before starting.

 - Step Ladder